physicodes/.dotfiles/README.md

 **My system configuration files.**

+I manage my dotfiles using the symlink manager GNU stow.
+To symlink these files into their correct location on your system cd to this folder.
+Then use the command `stow <folder>` and stow will symlink the config files to the appropriate locations.
+E.g. `stow emacs` will create a link to `~/.emacs` while `stow i3` will symlink the configuration file to `~/.config/i3/config`.

 ## Emacs

 I used to use Vim, now I use Emacs.
 The switch was mostly motivated by org mode and the included Python and C modes.
 To help with the switch I still have evil bindings everywhere possible but will probably try and switch back to vanilla emacs bindings... eventually...
 My config is overall well documented and should be self explanatory.